raycast/extensions/extensions/pipe-commands/README.md

 - The `inline mode` is not supported.
 - The `refreshTime`, `argument2`, `argument3` fields are not supported and will be ignored

+> :information_source: Every Pipe Command is a valid Script Command, but the inverse is not true: some Script Commands cannot be used as Pipe Commands (ex: commands with an `inline` mode).

 ## Pipe Commands Logic

-The user input (selection or clipboard) will be passed as the script first argument.
+The user input (text selection or clipboard) will be passed as the script first argument.

-The standard output stream (`stdout`) of the script will replace the current selection, be copied to the clipboard or be passed to a another pipe command depending on the user choice.
-If the command does not return any output, the selection will be preserved.
+The standard output stream (`stdout`) of the script will shown, replace the current selection or be copied to the clipboard.

 If you want to provide a message to the user, use the standard error stream (`stderr`).
 It will trigger a notification on the user end.